DGiulietti/RecycleEffectivenessMA/README.md

 * `part2.ipynb` -- clustering of municipalities based on primarily census data.
 Several clustering algorithms are explored in addition to feature importance using PCA.
   * output was `data/cluster_data.csv` to be used in part 4
 * `part3.ipynb` -- setting up the service data for regression and model comparison within separate labels later (in part 4).
+* `part3b.ipynb` -- I needed to take a new analytical approach with my baseline models attempted in part 3.
+This notebook looks at cross validation and removing the outliers.
   * output was `baseline_models_coefs.csvs` and `baseline_models_scores.csv` to be compared to in part 4.
 * `part4.ipynb` (25% complete)-- statistical assessment of recycling distributions within clusters as compared to the population. further comparison of trends within regression models of the clusters compared to the population
 * data/..